-Join Chris Reilly for an in-depth discussion in this video Checking out transformation basics, part of Up and Running with Grasshopper.
+Join Chris Reilly for an in-depth discussion in this video Checking out transformation basics, part of Learning Grasshopper.

 The transform components in Grasshopper, located under the Transform Component tab, are in many ways very similar to those built-in to Rhino.
 We can do things like Scale, Rotate, Move, and Orient, just to name a few.
 There are some differences, however, in the way that transformations can happen in Grasshopper that might be new to you.
 So, let's take a look at a few examples of basic transformations in Grasshopper.
 We'll start off by looking at the Move component.
 So this is under the Transform Euclidean Component tab.

 So I'll just click and drag that onto the canvas.
 And, of course, we'll need to give ourselves something to move.
 I'll make a simple, primitive box using the Center Box component, and that's located under the Surface Primitive Component tab.
 I'll go ahead and setup some floating point Number Sliders for the X, Y, and Z dimensions.
 And then, I am just left-clicking and hitting Alt and dragging down to duplicate those.
 So, now, I've got a box.

 Let's make it move.
 So the Move component takes as it's inputs, a base Geometry and a Motion vector, which determines where that Geometry gets moved to.
 So I'll connect the center boxes, box output to the Move components Geometry input.
 And you can see we now have a second box above the first.
 Unlike in Rhino, a move in Grasshopper always makes a copy of the thing that it's moving, leaving the original in place.
 Let's take a look at the Motion vector settings.
 Now, the default vector is 0, 0, 10 or 10 units in the Z direction.